Executive Orders Relating to Indian Reservations from 1855 to 1912

 Kappler’s Indian Affairs: Laws and Treaties

 This compilation has federal Indian laws from 1871-1970.
-It is available in print at the Law Library, as part of the Oklahoma State University Library digital collection, and on HeinOnline.
+It is available in print at the Law Library, as part of the Oklahoma State University Library digital collection, and on HeinOnline (available on campus and remotely with ASURITE).

-This HeinOnline database contains compilations of legislative history documents for major pieces of federal legislation regarding Indian affairs.
+HeinOnline's Indigenous Peoples of the Americas: History, Culture & Law database contains compilations of legislative history documents for major pieces of federal legislation regarding Indian affairs (available on campus and remotely with ASURITE).

 Subcommittee for Indigenous Peoples of the United States